Shamsuzuha/Tasmota/README.md

 ## Home Assistant Tasmota Integration

-Verify you setup a Device Name and FriendlyName in Configure Other section Tasmota.
+Verify you set a Device Name and FriendlyName in the Configure Other section of Tasmota.
 You can set them the same if you like, such as "Kitchen Light".
-Install and/or open the Tasmota Integration.
+Install and/or open the Tasmota Integration in Home Assistant.
 It is that simple!

 ## Sample Manual Configuration YAML Code